-West Branch Capital is headquartered in Amherst, MA.
-West Branch Capital offers financial advisor services in 13 states: California, Colorado, Connecticut, Florida, Louisiana, Massachusetts, New Hampshire, New York, North Carolina, Ohio, Rhode Island, Texas, Virginia.
+West Branch Capital is headquartered in Amherst, MA and currently serves in 14 states: California, Colorado, Connecticut, Florida, Louisiana, Massachusetts, New Hampshire, New Jersey, New York, North Carolina, Ohio, Rhode Island, Texas, Virginia.

 investor.com relies on regulatory data from the SEC to rate and review financial advisor firms.
 As a result, we do not support personal reviews on the site.
 To file a complaint or dispute with this firm, please fill out the SEC Investor Complaint Form.